Fix: MySQL Full-Text Search Not Working — MATCH AGAINST Returns No Results

 -- Existing rows missing from search results until index is rebuiltWhy This Happens

 MATCH(title, content)requires a single FULLTEXT index that covers bothtitleANDcontenttogether.
-Separate indexes don’t work.
+Separate indexes on each column do not satisfy the query. - Charset mismatches — a column using

 Fix 1: Create the Correct FULLTEXT Index